These environment variables can be used to control OpenCL behavior and provide visibility for debugging.

 -> TI_OCL_COMPUTE_UNIT_LIST="0" ./vecadd

 -> TI_OCL_COMPUTE_UNIT_LIST="0, 1" ./vecadd

-This environment variable is available only on AM572x.
+Prior to OpenCL product version 1.1.13, this environment variable is available only on AM572x.

 By default, OpenCL kernel related code and global data is allocated out of DDR memory.
 If this environment variable is set, kernel related code and global data is allocated out of MSMC memory.